is to handle

 Productivity Improving Technologies

-is a ratio of output to input in
+is a ratio of

 the production of goods and services.
 Productivity is increased by

 lowering the amount of labor, capital, energy or materials that go into

 producing economic goods.
 Increases in productivity are largely

 responsible for the increase in per capita living standards.